akroshko/crypt-profiles/README.md

 that integrates with a tool for synchronization of keys across multiple hosts and tries to work as well as possible with the specific software chosen (Emacs and Conkeror) would be most worthwhile.
-Because of the small code base and used of shell script based tools, this project can easily be extended to other software tools or purposes.
+Because of the small code base and the use of shell script based tools, this password database could easily be extended to other software tools or purposes.

 WARNING: This project is an experiment in high-level usability of common cryptography tools for everyday use, rather than being a secure